Jenesius/vue-form/docs/guide/installation.md

 customize them.

 ## Installation
-Install *jenesius-vue-modal* as a dependency using any manager
+Install *jenesius-vue-form* as a dependency using any manager
 packages:
 ```shell
 npm i jenesius-vue-form